bookofproofs/bookofproofs.github.io/_sources/history/20th-century/dubreil.md

 **Paul Dubreil** was a French mathematician who worked in algebraic geometry.
 He was married to fellow mathematician Marie-Louise Dubreil-Jacotin.

 ### Mathematical Profile (Excerpt):
-* Paul had an older sister Marie-Rose Dubreil, born in Le Mans on 5 October 1900.
-* Léon-René Dubreil's second child was Paul Dubreil, the subject of this biography, who was three and a half years younger than his sister.
 * These were difficult times for the young Dubreil who was fourteen years old when the war ended.
 * Graduating from the lycée Montesquieu in 1921, Dubreil went to Paris where he studied at the Lycée St Louis, preparing for the entrance examinations to one of the École Normale Supérieure or the École Polytechnique.
 * Not only did Dubreil have outstanding teachers at the École Normale Supérieure, but he also had some excellent mathematicians as fellow students including René de Possel and Pierre Honnorat.